nishith121/Guide-to-Install-Frappe-FrappeFramework-in-Windows-Using-Docker/README.md

 ### STEP 10 Install ERPNext

     bench get-app --branch version-14 --resolve-deps erpnext
-    bench --site d-code.localhost install-app erpnext
+    bench --site myfrappe.localhost install-app erpnext

+ on your site name do not forget to mention .localhost

 ### STEP 11 Start Frappe bench

     bench start

   You can now login with user Administrator and the password you choose when creating the site.
-Your website will now be accessible at location d-code.localhost:8000
+Your website will now be accessible at location myfrappe.localhost:8000